A 1.431-Competitive Algorithm for Combinatorial Group Testing: Introduction

-In this study, the focal point is the competitive ratio.
-We proposed a novel solution framework for the CGTP with an unknown number $d$ of defectives based on a new strategy \emph{up-zig-zag}.
-The solution framework comprises the following two steps: (\rmnum{1}) apply a small number of preliminary tests to determine whether there exists at least $x$ defective item(s) in the entire set, and (\rmnum{2}) select an applicable procedure, either strategy up-zig-zag or a strongly competitive algorithm for the remaining items based on the previous test result.
-Accordingly, based on this framework, we develop a new adaptive algorithm and get the following theorem. \begin{theorem} There is a $1.431$-competitive algorithm to solve the group testing problem with an unknown number of defectives. \end{theorem}
+In this study, the focus lies on the competitive ratio.
+We introduce a novel solution framework for the CGT-U, which integrates our newly proposed \emph{up-zig-zag} strategy and a strongly competitive algorithm \citep{wu2022improved}.
+The solution framework comprises the following two main steps: (\rmnum{1}) conducting a small number of preliminary tests to determine whether there exists at least $x$ defective item(s) in the entire set, and (\rmnum{2}) selecting an appropriate procedure, either the up-zig-zag strategy or the strongly competitive algorithm, for the remaining items, depending on the outcome of the preliminary tests.
+Building upon this framework, we develop a new deterministic $c$-competitive Algorithm $Z^c$ and establish the following theorem: \begin{theorem}